 Comparing free cash flow growth

-In this part of the series, we’ll look at free cash flow (or FCF) growth of Schlumberger (SLB), Halliburton (HAL), Baker Hughes (BHI), and National Oilwell Varco (NOV).
-These are the four prominent names in the oilfield services (or OFS) space that we’re analyzing in this series.
-Free cash flow is defined as cash flow from operations (or CFO) less capital expenditures (or capex).
+In the final article of this series, we’ll look into the free cash flow (or FCF) growth of Schlumberger (SLB) and Halliburton (HAL).
+Free cash flow is defined as cash flow from operations (or CFO) minus capital expenditures (or capex).